kintoproj/kinto-docs/docs/features/features-settings.md

 ## Viewing Service Settings

-1. Login to KintoHub
-2. Choose your environment you are interested in viewing at the top left.
+1. Choose your environment you are interested in viewing at the top left.
-3. Choose the service from the services list you are interested in editing.
+2. Choose the service from the services list you are interested in editing.
-4. Click the `Settings` at the far right.
+3. Click the `Settings` at the far right.

 ![Settings Tab](/img/features/settings.png)

 ## CI/CD

-It's coming soon!
-Hang tight.
+Check out [CI/CD](features-ci-cd.md) for more information.

 ## Public API